Wluper/matilda/README.md

 ### Installing a MongoDB local database

-#If you don't plan to use a local database but you prefer an online one, feel free to skip this step.#
+<strong>If you don't plan to use a local database but you prefer an online one, feel free to skip this step.</strong>

 mongoDB requires Homebrew to install on OSX.
 Update instructions are on its official website: https://brew.sh/#install